hbctraining/scRNA-seq/lessons/elbow_plot_metric.md

 pcs
 ```

-Based on these metrics, for the clustering of cells in Seurat we will use the first **eleven PCs** to generate the clusters.
+Based on these metrics, for the clustering of cells in Seurat we will use the first **fourteen PCs** to generate the clusters.
 We can plot the elbow plot again and overlay the information determined using our metrics:

 ```r
 # Create a dataframe with values